irmen/Pyro4/examples/warehouse/Readme.txt

 phase 2:
     Pyro is now used to make the warehouse a standalone component.
-    You can still visit it ofcourse. visit.py does need the URI of the warehouse however.
+    You can still visit it of course. visit.py does need the URI of the warehouse however.
 (It is printed as soon as the warehouse is started) The code of the Warehouse and the Person classes is unchanged.